tfonteyn/NeverTooManyBooks/src/com/eleybourn/bookcatalogue/backup/AAREADME.txt

    BC Version that created it
 CompatArchiver
-   Last known compatible archiver version (initially 1, ideally always 1) that can read this archive We may in th dim distance future decide to make a new TAR format that older versions will be unable to understand.
+   Last known compatible archiver version (initially 1, ideally always 1) that can read this archive We may in the dim distance future decide to make a new TAR format that older versions will be unable to understand.
 This is only a relevant field for DOWNGRADING.

 Optional Entries: INFO_*.xml